How to Sell Your Life Insurance

 - The cash surrender value of the policy

 - How many years premiums will have to be paid for

 Tips Before You Sell Your Life Insurance Policy

 - Make sure the people you are dealing with are licensed.
 Call your state insurance department to be sure.

 - Shop around to get the most value for your policy, if you don't feel comfortable with the deal, hold off until you get proper advice.
 The Life Insurance Settlement Organization is a good resource that may be able to help you.

 - Look into the tax implications of the sale.
 Selling your life insurance policy may have financial implications, for example, having to pay capital gains.

 - If the income from selling your policy changes your financial situation, it may affect your ability to qualify for government programs or subsidies, for example, Medicaid.

 - Selling your life insurance policy may incur fees.
-Review offers from several buyers or life settlement brokers and compare what costs will be involved.
+The review offers from several buyers or life settlement brokers and compares what costs will be involved.